 Most drug rehab VA claims are easier to process through the VA than medical conditions caused by war wounds.
 But if you’re going through a medical condition rehab, your disability benefits can be lowered to 10%.
 If you have a substance abuse disorder or addiction such as alcoholism, your VA disability rating can also be negatively impacted.

 We take free calls from veterans every day to answer these questions.
 Since every single veteran has had a different experience, we treat every caller as an honorable individual.
 Our team can answer your questions for free.
 If we help you file your claim, you won’t be charged a dime until we win and your back pay comes in.
-That’s our fee, only 20% of the total back pay you receive.
-You get to keep the rest, tax-free.
+Our fees are covered by a percentage of the total back pay you receive.
+You get to keep most of your retroactive payment, tax-free.

 Drug Rehab, Mental Health Conditions, and VA Disability